Nitheeshshetty/Important-Algorithms/Moore's Voting Algorithm/README.md

 <br/>
 Steps to implement the algorithm:
 ---------------------------------
-Step 1 – Find a candidate with the majority
+Step 1 – Find a candidate with the majority<br/>
 +++++++++++++++++++++++++++++++++++++++++++
 <br/>   ->Initialize a variable say i ,votes = 0, candidate =-1
 <br/>   ->Traverse through the array using for loop